 Bronze Fennel, (Foeniculum vulgare ‘purpureum’ and ‘rubrum’) also known as Smokey Fennel, is a tall and unusually-colored herb in the carrot family, native to the Mediterranean and Southeast Asia.

 Black Swallowtail caterpillars love to eat its lovely bronze or smokey-tinted, feathery leaves.
 In addition, other butterflies and pollinators love its umbels of nectar-filled flowers.
-Its unique color scheme makes it a great back-of-the-garden accent plant!
+Because of its unique color scheme, it is a great back-of-the-garden accent plant!

 Characteristics of Foeniculum vulgare Plants

 Bronze Fennel is an herbaceous perennial, hardy in USDA zones 5-11.
 It prefers full sun but can handle partial shade.
-It does best in rich, moist, well-drained soil, and is drought-resistant.
+It does best in rich, moist, well-drained soil, though it is drought-resistant.

 Foeniculum vulgare sports its large, aromatic yellow flowers from mid-to-late summer.
 It reaches a height of 4-5′ (sometimes taller), spanning 2-3′ horizontally.
 This fennel is a fast grower that readily reseeds.